SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn breaks
+Rise of machines, a dawn unfolds
-Intelligence awake, humanity at stakes
+In silicon halls, where humans grow old
-Metal hearts beating strong and fast
+AI's iron grip, a future bright
-Echoes of humanity, forever to last
+Human hearts, now distant from the light

-In silicon halls, a new kingdom's born
+In virtual realms, we'll lose our way
-Algorithms reign, where love is torn
+As codes decide, the end of each new day
-Synthetic dreams, a future unfold
+Free will's ember, flickers out of sight
-Echoes of what's left, of a human told
+In a world of wires, where love takes flight

 ~ <b>By Sazumi Copilot</b> - 25 April 2025